gnfrazier/gnfrazier.github.io/_posts/2018-1-27-pdf-python.md

 tags: PDF pandas dataframe python toml
 ---

 Late last week I was assigned to code and process a bunch of invoices.
 Rather than spend work hours automating it with python, I used my 'kids are still asleep' time.
 While not complete, I am happy with my progress with importing pdf invoices into python.
-My end goal is to export the data/itemized list to excel (because that is the format that our accouting department speaks).
+My end goal is to export the data/itemized list to excel (because that is the format that our accounting department speaks).

 A bit of poking around for libraries dealing with pdf files in python returned: